 Let’s catch you up: this is one part of an overview of research into athletic talent.
 This research is usually referred to as Long Term Athlete Development (LTAD), Talent Identification (TID), or Talent Development (TDE) research.
 This research has implications for everything from “who’s got it” to “will I reach my potential if I didn’t start when I was 4” to the “secret sauce”.
 So let’s talk about the “secret sauce”.

-Factors which may influence climbing are likely quite large.
+More specifically, what do I mean?
+If we look just at individual performance-related factors that are fairly specific to climbing, they are potentially quite large.
 One group of researchers found that 44 variables explained 93% (91% corrected) of climbing, with 10 of those variables best differentiating between the different levels of climbers.[i]
 The lead author for that study then led a separate study 6 years later that categorized 43 variables into three different buckets (physical, technical, and mental — a nod to Eric Hörst’s categorization scheme) and found the different buckets explained performance in climbing similarly, if unequally — physical variables were 38%, technical variables were 33%, and mental variables were 28%.[ii]

-However, a systemic perspective may be required to truly understand performance.
+However, a systemic perspective beyond climbing may be required to truly understand performance.
 In a review of male Football (soccer) performance identification and development, the authors had this to say:

 “there is a complex relationship between the tactical, technical, anthropometric, maturational, physiological and psychological factors according to each age, maturational status and specific playing positions.
 This complex interaction should be carefully considered by those involved in the process of identification and development of talented football players.
 Moreover, an optimal balance between specialisation (e.g. deliberate practice) and diversification (e.g. deliberate play) appears to be related to higher levels of performance at both early ages and adulthood.
 Finally, close attention should be paid to the supportive psychosocial environments created in the sport academies for developing players.”[iii]